thethirukonda/sarscovidinfectiondynamics/README.md

 - Make It more reprodubile.
 - Some monolithic cells could be broken into smaller conceptual steps.

-Below is a **clean, consolidated answer** to all your questions, **strictly based on what your notebook shows** - the UMAPs, marker plots, cluster annotations, QC, and differential expression.
-No external biology is added.
-Only interpretations that come directly from your figures and analysis.

 # 1\. **What cell types did you identify at the different stages of infection?**